davidhao1994/weixinghao.github.io/_research/research-project-3.md

 type: "Research"
 permalink: /research/research-project-3
 layout: single
-excerpt: "This study investigates the viability and control of bioaerosols in indoor environments, with a focus on understanding how factors such as ultraviolet germicidal irradiation, ozone, temperature, and humidity influence the decay of airborne pathogens.
-Utilizing advanced techniques like the Sioutas Cascade Impactor and qPCR.
-Our findings reveal a size-dependent efficacy of UV irradiation on reducing *E. coli* viability, particularly in smaller bioaerosols.
+excerpt: "This study investigates the viability and control of bioaerosols in indoor environments, with a focus on understanding how factors such as ultraviolet germicidal irradiation(UVGI), ozone, temperature, and humidity influence the decay of airborne pathogens.
+Our findings reveal a size-dependent efficacy of UVGI in reducing *E. coli* viability, particularly in smaller bioaerosols.
 This research provides critical insights into optimizing indoor air quality controls to mitigate the transmission of respiratory pathogens."
 ---

 ## Goals